postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-properties.md

 ## Accessing the metadata of the overridden field or property

 The metadata of the field or property being overridden are available from the template accessors on the <xref:Metalama.Framework.Aspects.IMetaTarget.FieldOrProperty?text=meta.Target.FieldOrProperty> property.
-This property gives you all information about the name, type and custom attributes of the field or property.
+This property gives you all information about the field or property's name, type, and custom attributes.
 For instance, the member name is available on `meta.Target.FieldOrProperty.Name` and its type on `meta.Target.FieldOrProperty.Type`.

 - `meta.Target.FieldOrProperty` exposes the current field or property as an <xref:Metalama.Framework.Code.IFieldOrProperty>, which exposes characteristics that are common to fields and properties.
 - `meta.Target.Field` exposes the current field as an <xref:Metalama.Framework.Code.IField> but will throw an exception if the target is not a field.
 - `meta.Target.Property` exposes the current field as an <xref:Metalama.Framework.Code.IProperty> but will throw an exception if the target is not a field.
 - `meta.Target.Method` exposes the current accessor method.
-Note that this works even if the target is a field, because Metalama creates pseudo methods to represent field accessors.
+This works even if the target is a field because Metalama creates pseudo methods to represent field accessors.

 To access the _value_ of the field or property, you can use the `meta.Target.FieldOrProperty.Value` expression both in reading and writing.
 In the setter template, `meta.Target.Parameters[0].Value` gives you the value of the `value` parameter.